mlrun/mlrun/docs/runtimes/node-affinity.md

 ```{admonition} Note
 Relevant when MLRun is executed in the [Iguazio platform](https://www.iguazio.com/docs/latest-release/).
 ```
-Configure the default priority for a service, which is applied to all subsequently created user-jobs, in the service's **Common Parameters** tab, **User jobs defaults** section, **Priority class** drop-down list.
+Configure the default priority for a service, which is applied to all subsequently created user-jobs in the service's **Common Parameters** tab, **User jobs defaults** section, **Priority class** drop-down list.

 Modify the priority for an ML function by pressing **ML functions**, then **<img src="../_static/images/kebab-menu.png" width="25"/>**